 Basic principles of grammar, with reading and writing exercises.
 Acquisition of basic vocabulary.
 Reading in selected passages with an emphasis on understanding the culture of the text's production and reception.
-This course is foundational for any further work in Greek (biblical or classical).
-BIBL 2210 and BIBL 2220 together fulfill the liberal arts area Global and Intercultural Ways of Knowing: Ancient Foreign Languages.
+Foundational for any further work in Greek (biblical or classical).
+BIBL 2210 and BIBL 2220 together fulfill liberal arts requirement for Global and Intercultural Ways of Knowing: Ancient Languages.
 OFFERED: Sem.
 I.